inoas/stacky/README.md

 import stacky

 pub fn main() {
+  let stack =
     stacky.trace()
+    // See the strack trace:
     |> pprint.debug

-  // See the strack trace
+  let frame =
+    stack
     |> stacky.frame(0)
+    // See the top most stack frame, from this call site:
     |> pprint.debug

-  // See the top most stack frame, from this call site
+  frame
   |> stacky.gleam_module_name
+  // See the current module name, from this call site:
   |> pprint.debug

+  frame
+  |> stacky.function_name
-  // See the current gleam module name, from this call site }
+  // See the current function name, from this call site:
+  |> pprint.debug

+  // prints gleam module.function and erlang with line number to stdout frame |> stacky.print_frame_ln
+}
 ```